w3c/wot/WG/wot-wg-items.md

 to comment, please add an issue or send a pull request.
 Direct link for a pull request: https://github.com/w3c/wot/edit/master/WG/wot-wg-items.md

+IMPORTANT: please check if you have IPR in the scope of the recommendation track items

 ## Web of Things scripting API

 Scope: